Pioreactor/docs.pioreactor/experiments/03-University level education/continuous-cultures-using-turbidostat.md

 ![](/img/experiments/turbidostat/turbidostat_results.png)

-:::tip FYI: _Why does normalized OD look noisy?_
+:::tip FYI: _Why does normalized OD look like that?_
 After the time period set by you (the _Time between dosing_), the system assesses the normalized OD.
 As the normalized OD approaches the target OD, an automated amount of new media is added and waste is removed.
 The next time the system "wakes up", the OD will equals/be close to the set target OD.
 :::

 ![](/img/experiments/turbidostat/turbidostat_gr_results.png)